 Insulin secretagogues and insulin are known to cause hypoglycemia.
 The use of TRADJENTA in combination with an insulin secretagogue (e.g., sulfonylurea) was associated with a higher rate of hypoglycemia compared with placebo in a clinical trial.
+The use of TRADJENTA in combination with insulin in subjects with severe renal impairment was associated with a higher rate of hypoglycemia.
 Therefore, a lower dose of the insulin secretagogue or insulin may be required to reduce the risk of hypoglycemia when used in combination with TRADJENTA.

-	There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with TRADJENTA or any other antidiabetic drug.
+There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with TRADJENTA tablets.

 The efficacy of TRADJENTA may be reduced when administered in combination with a strong P-glycoprotein or CYP3A4 inducer (e.g., rifampin).
 Therefore, use of alternative treatments to TRADJENTA is strongly recommended.

 - There are no adequate and well-controlled studies in pregnant women.
 TRADJENTA should be used during pregnancy only if clearly needed.

 - It is not known whether linagliptin is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when TRADJENTA is administered to a nursing woman.